 top of page

-An avid chamber musician, Mr. Willinger has collaborated in recitals with musicians of the Boston Symphony, Detroit Symphony, Baltimore Symphony, Atlanta Symphony, Cleveland Orchestra, and Minnesota Orchestra.
-He currently serves as Director of the Homewood Chamber Music Seminar, coaching student chamber groups at Johns Hopkins University.
-Passionate about the music of our time, Mr. Willinger has premiered countless works and has released a 10-part commissioning/performance/video/article series on I CARE IF YOU LISTEN called Active Listening.
+An avid chamber musician, Dr. Leigh has collaborated in recitals with musicians of the Boston Symphony, Detroit Symphony, Baltimore Symphony, Atlanta Symphony, Cleveland Orchestra, and Minnesota Orchestra.
+He frequently concertizes with his brother Elisha Willinger, who recently was appointed Assistant Professor of Clarinet at Ball State University, and as part of Duo Ameliora with his wife Hannah Leigh, a violist.
+Passionate about the music of our time, Dr. Leigh has premiered countless works and has released a commissioning/performance/article series on I CARE IF YOU LISTEN called Active Listening.
 Each work in the project hopes to bring awareness and action to a social justice issue chosen by the composer.

-Mr. Willinger earned the Bachelor of Music degree and the Master of Music degree from the Peabody Conservatory, where he is currently pursuing the Doctor of Musical Arts degree with renowned artist-teacher, Yong Hi Moon.
-During his graduate studies, Peabody Conservatory honored Mr. Willinger with the Sidney Friedberg Prize in Chamber Music and the Presser Music Award "given to a student demonstrating excellence and outstanding promise for a distinguished career in the field of music.”
+Dr. Leigh earned the Bachelor of Music degree, the Master of Music degree, and the Doctor of Musical Arts degree from Peabody Conservatory of the Johns Hopkins University, where he studied with renowned artist-teacher, Yong Hi Moon.
+During his graduate studies, Peabody Conservatory honored Dr. Leigh with the Sidney Friedberg Prize in Chamber Music and the Presser Music Award "given to a student demonstrating excellence and outstanding promise for a distinguished career in the field of music.”

-Active in the Baltimore community, Mr. Willinger performs weekly for infusion patients at Sinai Hospital’s Lapidus Cancer Institute.
-He is the Founder/Artistic Director of the If Music Be the Food concert series in Baltimore which acts to increase support and awareness for those struggling with food insecurity.
-The series, which partners with Maryland Food Bank, has raised thousands of meals for those in need.
-He has also serves as faculty and resident pianist for the Baltimore Symphony Orchestra's Orchkids program which provides a free music education to students in impoverished areas.
+Active in the Baltimore community, Dr. Leigh is the Founder/Artistic Director of the If Music Be the Food concert series in Baltimore which acts to increase support and awareness for those struggling with food insecurity.
+The series, which partners with the Maryland Food Bank, has raised thousands of meals for those in need.
+Towards the end of his doctoral studies, he was appointed to the music theory and keyboard studies faculty at Peabody Conservatory.
+His most recent adventure had him touring internationally as Music Director for The Queen's Ball: A Bridgerton Experience, a Netflix/Shondaland/Fever production.

 bottom of page